zhaozhao8877/physical-computing-final/README.md

 *Date:* 12/12/2017

-## Project:   "DATA GO!"-- An Interactive Mini Stage
+## Project:   "Data Go Energy Go!"-- An Interactive Mini Stage

 Our project is an entertaining and educational tool to help user understand how data flow when they play the PokemonGo game.
 We used a storytelling way to visualize the process on an interactive stage.

+This project's objective is to highlight Pokemon Go's data privacy issue.
+In order to help people effectively learn the information, a story of Pikachu’s ecosystem is included.
+Pikachu is a crucial part of Pokemon Go and it is used as an object to criticize Pokemon Go’s privacy policies.

 ### :star2::fireworks::dvd: [VIDEO DEMO HERE](https://youtu.be/x2A9smFMEuY)  :dvd::fireworks::star2: